DescentDevelopers/Descent3/README.md

 # Descent 3
 This is the Descent 3 open source engine, licensed under [GPL-3.0](https://github.com/DescentDevelopers/Descent3?tab=GPL-3.0-1-ov-file).
 It includes the '1.5' patch written by Kevin Bentley and Jeff Slutter several years ago and brought to a stable condition by the Descent community.

 In order to use this, you must provide your own game files.
 See the **Usage** section for details.

 ## Version 1.5 Notes
 There is no "release" yet.
 The current milestone is "1.5 Stable", which is meant to more or less be Descent 3 as it might have been if the 1.5 patch had made it to retail years ago.
 Artifacts can be downloaded from the [Actions](https://github.com/DescentDevelopers/Descent3/actions) tab.
 The milestone needs testing on all platforms.
 Please report issues when found.

 ## Usage
-Purchase Descent 3 from a reputable source and install it, then replace the main binary with your build.
+Purchase Descent 3 from a reputable source and install it, then replace the main binary with the newly build Descent3 binary under "${CMAKE_BINARY_DIR}/Descent3/*/Descent3[.exe]".
 See your platform below:

 #### Windows
 In the install folder, rename `main.exe` to `main.old` and take your built `Descent3.exe`, name it `main.exe`, and add it to the install folder.